You are a living machine,

 We are all pressed for time.
 Learn that you don’t have to wait for the perfect schedule to take care of your health and fitness.
 Learn how to incorporate it into your day, right now.
 Learn to take control of your well-being with the time that you do have.

 - Use your own bodyweight for resistance to build the functional strength you need.
+But if your body is not aligned you aren’t weight bearing – easy to correct though :)

 - Learn stretching routines that support your functional strength.